Chapter 1 : I

 “Like I could ever want a blood traitor like you,” he mocks, stepping into stride with me.
 “You just always seem to be finding new ways to get me to kiss you… I take pity on your feeble attempts at subtlety and oblige you.
 I could never want you,” he explains.
 I hide my frown behind a sneer.
 If anyone ever pieces together what I am doing, it will be Malfoy.
 For some reason, the guy goes through girls like a normal person goes through underwear, or socks.
-Everything will be fine for a few days and then each and every one of his ‘conquests’ comes running to me and begs for my help.
+Everything will be fine for a few days or weeks and then each and every one of his ‘conquests’ comes running to me and begs for my help.
 Kissing Malfoy has become a steady job for me.
 I would say that his girlfriends come running to me when they want to end things with Malfoy (because that is inevitably what happens when I get involved) but for some reason they all honestly believe that they are his one and only and that he would never cheat on them… I have proved every single one of them wrong.

 “Whatever you say, Malfoy,” I sigh condescendingly before waving at him over my shoulder and turning down the corridor to the kitchens.
 Thankfully, he does not follow so I have no witnesses as I tickle the blasted pear and step into the warm bustle of one of my favourite places in the whole world.

 Hello there, thank you for taking the time to read my story, I hope you enjoyed the first chapter and there is pleanty more to come.
 I would love to hear your thoughts and if you have the time, please check out by blog that goes with this story, just go to my author's page and you should see the address.
 Thanks again, IrishMyth.

 Other Similar Stories